Jofou/johaniefournier.com/public/blog/st_lawrence_lowlands_precipitation_eda/index.md

 -   Visualize yearly precipitation patterns to highlight trends and deviations over time.
 -   Provide data-driven insights into how precipitation has evolved and its potential implications for climate research, agriculture, and water resource management.

-This analysis will help uncover climate patterns, extreme weather events, and precipitation shifts over the past tree decades in Quebec
+This analysis will help uncover climate patterns, extreme weather events, and precipitation shifts over the past tree decades in for the agricultural land of Quebec

 ## Get the data

 ### Country borders

 We need the polygon of the region of interest.
+We will use the `rgeoboundaries` package to extract the polygon of Quebec.

 ``` r
 qc_sf <- rgeoboundaries::gb_adm2(country = "CAN") |>